richapatel28/Prepify---Smart-Study-Assistant/README.md

 Prepify revolutionizes how students learn by combining technology, AI, and simplicity.
 It provides a unified platform to manage study routines efficiently — anytime, anywhere. 🌟

-🪪 License

-This project is licensed under the MIT License.